nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list`

 ## 3.6.
 Find exercises: `find`
-Finds an exercise that matches the given properties.
+Finds an exercise that matches all the input fields.

 ![find command message](images/findCommandMessage.png)

-Format: `find KEYWORD`
+Format: `find [n/name] [d/DESCRIPTION] [at/DATE] [c/CALORIES] [k/KEYWORD...]`
+- For name, description, date, and calories, only exercises that exactly match the inputs will be listed.
+These fields are case-sensitive. e.g. Run will not match run.
-- The search is case-insensitive. e.g Squats will match squats.
+- For keywords, exercises whose names contain any of the keywords will be listed.
+Keyword is case-insensitive. e.g Squats will match squats.
+- in v1.3, find command does not support muscles and tags.

 Example:
-- find Push up
+- find n/running

 ## 3.7.
 Clearing all entries : `clear`